 Choosing the right marine system

-If you've visited our Buy Now page you might have been overwhelmed by the number of systems we have on offer so let's break it down to help you with your decision.
+If you've visited our Buy Now page you might have been overwhelmed by the number of systems we have on offer (22 different versions in total) so let's break it down to help you with your decision.
 Don't forget we are only an email or phone call away so don't hesitate to reach out and we'll ensure you don't spend more than you need.

 There are a number of items to take into account here:

 How long do I run my genset each day?

 How many people do I have on board?